aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 * snowflakeSchemaName: "Snowflake Database Schema in which external functions will be created"
 * apiGatewayName (Optional): "API Gateway name"
 * apiGatewayStageName (Optional): "API Gateway stage name"
+* apiGatewayType (Optional): "API Gateway type, it can be PRIVATE or REGIONAL.
+If not provided, then it defaults to REGIONAL "
 * snowflakeResourceSuffix (Optional): "Suffix for resources created in Snowflake.
 This suffix will be added to all function names created in the database schema."

+Following parameters are required if the setup needs to be inside a VPC.
+* snowflakeVpcId: "Snowflake VPC ID.
+Required if setup is to be done inside VPC"
+* vpcSecurityGroupIds: "List of security group ids"
+* vpcSubnetIds: "List of VPC subnet ids"

 ## Create the stack via the CLI

-You can create the stack via CLI by using these command:
+You can create the stack via CLI by using these commands:

 ```
 aws cloudformation create-stack \